k2view-academy/K2View-Academy/articles/38_reports/06_design_report_layout.md

 * **Lists** - a free-form layout for repeating data record.
 * Various types of **charts**, **pivot tables** and many more tools.

-The reports can be created using various types of layouts:
+The reports can be created using numerous types of layouts:

 * **Tabular report** is the most straightforward way to visualize your data, in a multicolumn, multirow fashion.
 A tabular report can group, sort, and filter the data based on pre-defined conditions or user input.
 * **Dashboard** is a dashboard-like report that allows combining several different controls, for example a chart and a summary table.
 The page orientation of such report can be defined as **Landscape**.